-Development Permit.
-The permit to be approved or disapproved by the Baldwin County Planning and Zoning Commission pursuant to § 11-24-2 of the Code of Alabama (1975) and the enabling legislation referenced in Section 2.1 of these regulations.
+Development PermitPreliminary Plat.
+The plat which, when approved by the Planning Commission, shall be the "permit to develop" permit to be approved or disapproved by the Baldwin County Planning and Zoning Commission-pursuant to § 11-24-2 of the Code of Alabama (1975) and the enabling legislation referenced in Section 2.1 of these regulations.